Black Jack's Girls - 1982

 General John J. "Black Jack" Pershing Inspects the Telephone Operators in Paris.
 Bell Telephone News, November 1919.
 GGA Image ID # 19ab862b22

-Gen. John J. Pershing wanted American telephone operators in France to keep AEF communication lines open at all times; he got them, and they performed superbly, but as a result, the future of some courageous women remained wrapped tightly in red tape for 60 years after.
+Gen. John J. Pershing wanted American telephone operators in France to keep AEF communication lines open at all times; he got them, and they performed superbly.
+However, due to bureaucratic red tape, the future of these courageous women remained unrecognized as soldiers for 60 years, a delay that significantly impacted their post-war lives and recognition.

-Female telephone operators recruited at the direct order of Gen. John J. Pershing were vital to the communications of the American Expeditionary Forces in World War I, but whether they were civilians or soldiers was not resolved until 60 years later.
+Female telephone operators recruited at Gen. John J. Pershing's direct order were vital to the communications of the American Expeditionary Forces in World War I, but the question of whether they were civilians or soldiers was not resolved until 60 years later.

-A mere ten miles away, within range of heavy artillery and the sound of exploding shells, six women of the U.S. Army Signal Corps Telephone Operators Unit held their positions at a switchboard housed in a dilapidated barracks.
+Just ten miles away, within range of heavy artillery and the sound of exploding shells, six women of the U.S. Army Signal Corps Telephone Operators Unit held their positions at a switchboard housed in a dilapidated barracks.
+They worked tirelessly, often under fire, to maintain communication lines, a crucial task that often went unnoticed in the chaos of war.

-Armed with nothing more than French fluency, a set of ever-changing code names, battle helmets, and gas masks, the women worked grimly to keep the telephone lines open during the battle.
+Armed with only French fluency, a set of ever-changing code names, battle helmets, and gas masks, the women worked grimly to keep the telephone lines open during the Battle.

-Gen. John J. (Black Jack) Pershing, commander in chief of the American Expeditionary Forces, had personally issued a call for women recruits in November 1917.
+Gen. John J. (Black Jack) Pershing, commander in chief of the American Expeditionary Forces, had personally called for women recruits in November 1917.

-Since Gen. Pershing had been impressed by the women who were already serving in non-combat roles with the British Army, he sought to recruit American women who were experienced telephone operators and who could speak fluent French as "women switchboard soldiers."
+Since Gen. Pershing had been impressed by the women already serving in non-combat roles with the British Army, he sought to recruit American women who were experienced telephone operators and could speak fluent French as "women switchboard soldiers."

 Although the women would not be armed or trained for combat, he noted that "the women who go into the service will do as much to help win the war as the men in khaki."